 Practice-based art research

-It is interesting to consider what might be the outcome were we never to show anyone our work.
-I ignore for a moment how would that work out when engaging in study and in having work assessed.
-Many years ago, I studied Physics at college so will share a theoretical experiment designed to show the gaps in understanding of quantum theory.
-Erwin Schrodinger proposed that a cat be placed in a sealed box with a radioactive substance and a Geiger counter which would trigger the release of poison would it detect radiation.
+It is interesting to consider an art practice which is isolated and never seeks the opinion of others.
+What might be the outcome were we never to show anyone our work?
+I ignore for a moment how that would work out when engaging in study and having work assessed.
+Many years ago, I studied Physics at college, so I will share a theoretical experiment designed to show the gaps in understanding of quantum theory.
+Erwin Schrodinger proposed that a cat be placed in a sealed box with a radioactive substance and a Geiger counter, which would trigger the release of poison and would detect radiation.
 The cat could be thought of as both alive and dead at the same time.
-(Howgego, no date) This is clearly impossible which is what the experiment set out to show.
+(Howgego, 2019) This is clearly impossible which is what the experiment set out to show.
 Is the undisclosed artwork hidden in a drawer like that cat in a box?
-Were all the rolls of unprocessed film left behind by Vivian Meir or Garry Winogrand a legacy which should have been left undisturbed as without the author starting a conversation, how could we know the outcome of their idea?
-I have not looked into this but I guess that these films have been processed and as sold with same value attached to works which these photographers approved of and sanctioned.
+Were all the rolls of unprocessed film left behind by Vivian Meir or Garry Winogrand a legacy which should have been left undisturbed as without the author starting a conversation, how could we know the basis or the planned outcome of their idea?
+I have not looked into this but I guess that these films have been processed and the pictures are sold with same value attached to works which these photographers approved of and sanctioned.
 I do not say I agree or disagree.

 References